What is a workload?

 - Static vs. dynamic.
 Workloads might be classified as static or dynamic.
-A static workload is always on and running, such as an operating system (OS), email system, enterprise resource planning (ERP), customer relationship management (CRM) and many other applications central to a business's operations.
-A dynamic workload is ephemeral and loads and runs only when needed.
-Examples include temporary instances spun up to test software or applications that perform end-of-month billing.
+A static workload is always on and running, such as an operating system, email system, enterprise resource planning, customer relationship management and other applications central to a business's operations.
+A dynamic workload is ephemeral; it loads and runs only when needed.
+Examples include temporary instances spun up to test software and applications that perform end-of-month billing.

-As another example, classical (mainframe era) workloads were often categorized as transactional or batch workloads.
-Transactional workloads exchange and process data on an ongoing basis such as order entry systems or banking/accounting systems and, often, exemplify static workloads.
-Batch workloads exchange and process data on demand or as needed, such as monthly billing systems, and, typically, represent dynamic workloads.
+- Transactional vs. batch.
+Classical mainframe-era workloads were often categorized as transactional or batch workloads.
+Transactional workloads exchange and process data on an ongoing basis.
+Examples include order entry systems and banking or accounting systems.
+They often exemplify static workloads.
+Batch workloads exchange and process data on demand or as needed, such as monthly billing systems.
+They typically represent dynamic workloads.

+- Analytic.
 The dramatic diversification of software development has introduced countless other workload classifications.
 For example, analytical workloads analyze enormous amounts of data, sometimes from varied and disassociated sources, to find trends, make predictions and drive adjustments to business operations and relationships.
 This is the underlying notion behind more advanced programming such as big data and machine learning software technologies.

 Choosing where to run workloads: Cloud vs. on premises

 Workload deployment -- determining where and how the workload runs -- is an essential part of workload management.
-Today, an enterprise can choose to deploy a workload on premises, as well as to a cloud.
+Today, an enterprise can choose to deploy a workload on premises, as well as in a cloud.

 Benefits and drawbacks of running cloud workloads

 - Cost management.
 Businesses pay for public cloud resources and services on demand or as consumed and are billed on a monthly basis.
-This cost model allows businesses to shed many capital expenses involved in building and maintaining a local data center.
+This cost model allows businesses to shed many capital expenditures involved in building and maintaining a local data center.